willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

 #Using Rubber to deploy an app on AWS
-This documents contains instructions for using Rubber (v2.2.2) to prepare an app with a basic framework for a single server deployment on AWS.
+This documents contains instructions for using Rubber (v2.2.2 or v.2.5.0) to prepare an app with a basic framework for a single server deployment on AWS.

 ##Prepare the app
 If you don't have a "secrets" folder already in your app, create a folder to hold secret files